CANADA FX DEBT-C$ falls to lowest level in more than a week

 Earlier, it hit C$1.2342 to the U.S. dollar, or 81.02 U.S. cents, its lowest level since April 9.

-The greenback hit a one-month high on Monday against a basket of currencies and world stocks slipped as a big increase in troubled loans at Bank of America (BAC.N: Quote) and worries over corporate results to be released this week made investors nervous.
+The greenback hit a one-month high on Monday against a basket of currencies and world stocks slipped as a big increase in troubled loans at Bank of America (BAC.N) and worries over corporate results to be released this week made investors nervous.
 [MKT/GLOB] [FRX/]

 Another drag on the Canadian currency came from the price of oil, a key Canadian export, which fell more than 5 percent on growing caution about the pace of economic recovery and the impact on oil demand.
 [ID:nSYD428032]